Clinic Directors

 Pharmacy Faculty Advisor, Clinical Associate Professor

-Favorite Part of JayDoc: Seeing pharmacy students and medical students working together and learning from each other to care for patients in our Wichita community.
+Favorite Part of JayDoc: Seeing pharmacy students and medical students working together and learning from each other to care for patients in our community.

 What do the JayDoc Community Clinic directors do?